 “Let’s go and kick their asses and get it back!!”
 I urged him.

 He froze and gawked at me like he was taken aback by my answer.
 Then he raised the staff high overhead and lunged down at me with a “Goddamnit!”
 I side-stepped hard and bolted around him, hot dog and all.
 WTF was up with this f*(king hotdog, I wondered.
 Who the hell asks for that?

-At the meeting spot at a park just over the freeway, it all became clear to me, the mystery hot dog.
+At the meeting spot at a park just over the freeway, it all became clear to me: the mystery hot dog.
 It was Fat Mac’s doing.
-Yes, Fat Mac was assigned to this mix in the capacity as a lane controller.
-Fat Mac came up on an assault team, but his weight ran away from him so he was moved into a more support role.
+Yes, Fat Mac was assigned to this mix in the capacity of a lane controller.
+Fat Mac came up on an assault team, but his weight ran away from him, so he was moved into a more support role.
 Sure, what if there are 20 guys going through this training?
 Well, that meant Fat Mac was going to eat 20 hot dogs.
 I should report that ass.

 He was sitting in a car with his arm hanging out the window and keys dangling down—recognition signal.
 I opened the passenger door and got in per my instructions:

 “What’s the first thing you know, Fat Mac?”

 “That is not the assigned bona fide,” he coldly retorted.

 “What’s the first thing you know?”
 I compromised.